YannickDetrois/ElectrostaticWater/README.md

 # Electrostatic Water

-This project's aim is to simulate the trajectory of a water droplet in a gravitational field and exposed to a charge.
-The water droplet (class Water) is given an initial velocity and position, as well as a mass and charge.
+This project's aim is to simulate the trajectory of a water stream in a gravitational field and exposed to a charge.
+The stream is composed of water droplets (class Water) and is given a a radius, initial velocity and position, as well as a mass, charge and interaction potential parameters.
+The interaction between drops follows an attractive-repulsive potential similar to a Lennard-Jones potential.
 The charge (class Charge) has a fixed position and a charge.
 Both the charge and the droplet are considered to be points.
 Given a system (class System) with a specific gravitational constant and Coulomb constant, the position and velocity of the water droplet can be updated and plotted as a function of time.

 # Requirements